-As the child spends time hearing, understanding and speaking the language from a young age the charge usually develops a native level of fluency and a clean accent with an excellent language ability.
+As the child spends time hearing, understanding and speaking the language from a young age, he or she develops a native level of fluency and a clean accent with excellent language ability.

 Many international nannies can also work with small children at playing sports and keep them busy with arts and arts and crafts, music or even other languages.

-Through time spent with a nanny your child will grow up with an almost natural talent for languages, which will give them an easier path to picking up other languages and skills later on in life.
-With native level language ability and a clean accent the child will be well placed to later study overseas or work in an international role.
+Through time spent with a nanny, your child will grow up with an almost natural talent for languages, which will give them an easier path to picking up other languages and skills later on in life.
+With native level language ability and a clean accent, the child will be well placed to later study overseas or work in an international role.
 They will develop an interest in other cultures and a talent for languages.

-Employing a nanny from the UK or Europe is often the the first step in giving your child the best possible opportunities in their life.
+Employing a nanny from the UK or Europe is often the first step in giving your child the best possible opportunities in their life.

 What working conditions are typical for an overseas nanny?

 Nannies are ready to work an average of 8-10 hours a day, 5 days a week, with one or two days off per week.
 Weekends can be working days according to the needs of the family.

 Shift work is also possible (for example, 1 week on/off or month on/off).
-Again, this is to be decided when discussing the needs of the family in our initial consultation

-The salary for the employee is calculated from the number of children in the family, the work schedule, and special requirements for the candidate (for example, knowledge of additional languages in perfection, music or sports education, etc.)
+Again, this is to be decided when discussing the needs of the family in our initial consultation.
+The salary for the employee is calculated from the number of children in the family, the work schedule, and special requirements for the candidate (for example, knowledge of additional languages, music or sports education, etc.)